Report A Tagged Fish

 Contact Auburn University Marine Fish Lab, Fairhope, AL: phone (251- 990–4858) so we can schedule a pick up of the fish carcass and tags.

 Provide AU with as much information as possible about the captured fish, such as when, private boat, charter boat or commercial vessel, and if possible locations.

 We understand fishers not wanting to reveal their private hot spots and not giving up the exact location will not affect your reward.
 We are most interested in the residency, growth rates and movements of the tagged fish.

 Once AU staff have confirmed that you have recaptured one of our fish, fill out the AU vendor form (required to receive the reward).
 Located at: AU Business and Finance Payment.

 Your reward will be mailed to the address that you provide within 4 to 8 weeks, if you have not received your reward please call the Auburn University Marine Fish lab.

 DID YOU CATCH A FRESHWATER AU Tagged Fish OR A RED SNAPPER WITH A YELLOW TAG IN THE BACK?

-The Auburn Marine Fish Lab research presently only tags marine fish with internal anchor tags in the belly.
+The Auburn Marine Fish Lab research tags marine fish with blue internal anchor tags in the belly and white tags in the back.
 If your yellow fish tag is located in the back, please contact the Quantitative Fisheries Lab.